 - be delivering VET services in Queensland

-A branch or a campus of an RTO is not eligible to nominate individually.
+A branch or campus of an RTO is not eligible to nominate individually.

 Creating an online nomination account

-You will receive a confirmation email and must verify your email address before you can begin a nomination.
-Once you have verified your email you can start your nomination, save it and go back and edit it at any time during the period that nominations are open.
+Once you have created your account, you will receive a confirmation email and must verify your email address before you can begin a nomination.
+Once you have verified your email you can start your nomination, save it and go back and edit it at any time during the nomination period.

 SECTION A: OVERVIEW (Limit: 500 words)

-Provide a brief description of your organisation, including the reasons why you are applying for this award.
+Provide a brief description of your organisation, including the reasons why you are nominating for this award.

-Note: The overview is not assessed by the judging panel; it is only used to provide them with some background on your organisation.
-Please include any relevant information from your overview in your selection criteria responses should you want it included in your nomination assessment.
+Note: This overview will not be considered or used for judging purposes; it is only used to provide the judging panel with some background on your organisation.
+If you want any of the information from your overview assessed as part of your nomination, please make sure you also include it in your selection criteria responses.

 This information may be used to develop summaries about your organisation throughout the awards process.

 - number of currently enrolled students